 Regardless of the industry you're in, every business needs a way for customers to contact them.
 With an office of one, you may be able to get away with using just your local number, but as your business grows it's likely that your local number will no longer cut it and it will make sense to get an 800 number.

-An 800 number can also come in handy before then too by making you look bigger and giving your small business the professional look and feel it needs to get those first few customers through the door.
+They can also come in handy before then, too, by making you look bigger and giving your small business the professional look and feel it needs to get those first few customers through the door.